 Management monitors the performance of these subsidiaries to ensure compliance with the above covenants.
-Furthermore, these subsidiaries have provided to the banks securities standard for this type of transactions.
+Furthermore, these subsidiaries have provided to the lending banks a market standard comprehensive security package and securities which is typical for this kind of transactions.

 18. Lease Liabilities